alienworks/InteractiveTutorial-Lessons/C#/en-us/Lesson01/L01Ch05Addendum.md

 - `string` is implemented in NEO VM as its UTF8 ByteArray, which means it does not support the string handlers native to .Net
 - `char` is implemented as integer

-See [this page]((https://docs.neo.org/docs/en-us/sc/write/limitation.html)) for a more complete list of supported types and limitations.
+See [this page]((https://docs.neo.org/docs/en-us/sc/write/limitation.html)) for a detailed account on supported types and limitations.

 ## Built-in Types

-The NEO library also has a few built-in types.
+The NEO library also has a few built-in types to address the lack of a some C# types.

 - [BigDecimal](https://docs.neo.org/developerguide/en/api/Neo.BigDecimal.html) is a custom struct that can be used to define a decimal number.
 It can be used in place of float point numbers.